albanosanturio/docker-compose-test/README.md

 # docker-compose-test

-Important: always check to delete previous images and containers (running or not running)
+"NOTE: It's important to always make sure to delete previous images and containers (running or not running) \n"

 ```bash
 docker container ls     running